sismo-core/ens-sdao/README.md

 ### Limited Extension

 A counter for the number of registered subdomains and a registration limit number are added.
-If the counter reached the registration limit, registration is blocked.
+If the counter reaches the registration limit, registration is blocked.

 The registration limit can be updated by the owner of the contract.